shaandesai1/CNN_Magnetism_Project/README.md

 <b>Notes on Architecture</b>

-- The point of running this model is to be able to capture patterns such as Nearest Neighbor exchange in filters.
+- The point of running this model is to be able to capture patterns in the spin density that arises from nearest neighbor exchange interactions.
 Note that Sivadas et al show that these occur on the order of atomic lengths which means we should probably scale our unit cell to a supercell (done in cnn_largep.py in function matmul) as well as increase our filter sizes to greater than 60 in each dimension.
 - We need to think carefully about the classification model we are building.
 At present, we are classifying composites as 1's if they have a bohr magneton > 4.
 However, this cutoff was determined using a histogram.
 - At present we believe we should have 3 filters because this is consistent with Sivadas et al and the number of patterns they present, however, it might be the case that more are needed to capture superexchange.
 - Need to figure out how to get granularity.